Welcome to the IrishRSA official website

 Researchers are a highly mobile part of the Irish research enterprise.
 Policy concerning research careers in Ireland is determined through a variety of policy stakeholders.
 These consist of:

-- Department of Business, Enterprise and Innovation (DBEI)
+- Department of Further and Higher Education, Research, Innovation and Science (FHERIS)

 - Irish University Association (IUA)